sampurcell93/Hammerzeit/README.md

 #### Modules

 I'll be writing the game using require.js, backbone.js, and easel.js.
 There will be a lot of modules.
 Each "level" shall be its own module.

+4AM revelation: the architecture for this seems like fairly clear cut MVC.
+We need a taskrunner (controller) for the game - keeps track of global stuff like game state (battle, cutscene, travel, etc), but has hooks into the board module (view) and the player, npc, and controls module (models, sort of).